 Lung disease can affect much more than just your breathing.
-In fact, chronic obstructive pulmonary disease (COPD) and other chronic respiratory issues can cause shortness of breath, which leaves you feeling dizzy, weak, and fatigued.
+In fact, COPD and other chronic respiratory issues can cause shortness of breath.
+This leaves you feeling dizzy, weak, and fatigued.
 Not being able to breathe well depletes the oxygen levels in your blood, affecting your body’s ability to function properly.

 If you have COPD or a similar lung disease, you are at an increased risk of losing your balance, falling, or even blacking out.
 In fact, a study published in the medical journal Respiratory Medicine shows that about a third of patients with COPD suffered at least one fall during the six months of the study.
 For this reason, it’s especially important for seniors with breathing issues to be prepared in case of a fall.

 COPD stands for chronic obstructive pulmonary disease: a group of long-term lung diseases.
 These include chronic bronchitis (inflammation of the airways) and emphysema (damage affecting the air sacs at the end of the lung’s airways).
 These conditions makes breathing difficult.

 It’s estimated that around 30 million Americans are affected by COPD 1.
 In fact, it is the third biggest cause of disease-related death in the country.
 Many people are unaware that they even have the condition.

 If left untreated though, COPD can lead to respiratory infections and heart issues.
 Thankfully, the condition can be prevented or alleviated by stopping smoking and reducing your exposure to air pollution and irritants, such as chemicals and dust.